-Hidden Falls - Crosby Farm Regional Park is considered one regional park despite having two names and being identified locally as two separate parks.
+Though Hidden Falls - Crosby Farm Regional Park is often referenced as two separate local parks, they are registered as one regional park with the Metropolitan Council.
 Hidden Falls Park is 131.36 acres and Crosby Farm Park is 480.96 acres (83.63 acres are water).
 Users enjoy the parks for quiet gatherings, hiking, running, walking, biking, bird watching, and boat access to the Mississippi River.